oriarh/Work-day-scheduler/README.md

 The user can type any event for the day and click the save button to save it to local storage.

+There is also a "Reset" button at the bottom that clears the whole schedule.

 The color of the time blocks also changes depending on current time.

 Even after the page is reloaded they will still have their event saved.